nejyeah/DeepPicker-python/README.md

     python autoPick.py --inputDir '/media/bioserver1/Data/paper_test/trpv1/test/' --pre_trained_model '../trained_model/model_demo_type2_molecule_A_B' --particle_size 180 --mrc_number 20 --outputDir '../autopick-trpv1-by-demo-molecule-A-B' --coordinate_symbol '_cnnPick' --threshold 0.5

-After finished, the picked coordinate file will be saved in **'../autopick-trpv1-by-demo-molecule-A-B'**.
+When finished, the picked coordinate file will be saved in **'../autopick-trpv1-by-demo-molecule-A-B'**.
 The format of the coordinate file is Relion '.star'.

 Besides, a binary file called **'../autopick-trpv1-by-demo-molecule-A-B/autopick_results.pickle'** is produced.
 It contains all the particles information.
 It will be used to do an iterative training or to estimate the precision and recall compared to the reference (e.g. manyally picked by experts).